perlundq/yajsync/README.md

 Simulated options:

+- Preserve character device files and block device files (--devices)

+- Preserve named sockets and named pipes (--specials)

-- Preserve devices (--devices) - will currently return an error when reading a device file or trying to create a device file
+These will currently return an error when trying to actually read device metadata of a device file or trying to create a device file.
+The reason for this is the inability to handle device files in Java.
+We still want to support these options in order to be able to support --archive.

 Features
 --------